 Another guy who underrates the genius of Jack Northrop explaining, for no good reason, that not only Northrop’s eponymous Flying wings (YB-35/YB-49) but even nowadays B-2 are in essence “Horten’s stuff”.

 Northrop and the Horten Bros were almost contemporaries, the classic case of parallel development.
-Jack’s first timid steps into the flying wing universe were made in the late 20’s with the X-216H.
-By the time this delicious experimental testbed flew (1940) Northrop felt sure enough: it was his first truly flying wing aircraft.
+Jack’s first timid steps into the flying wing universe were made in the late 1920s with the temptative X-216H.
+By the time the delicious “Jeep” experimental testbed flew (1940) Northrop felt sure enough: it was in fact his first truly flying wing aircraft.
 Anyway, there was still a lot of work to do and the N-1M was just the first real step into the development of Northrop’s quest.